-4.2.1.1.3.
-History
+4.2.1.1.2 History

 The AK6 Kimberlite was discovered by the De Beers group of companies in 1969, but was initially considered to be small and low grade based on early work.
 Reassessment started in 2003 revealed that the kimberlite was larger and had a higher grade than previously estimated.
 All historical work was carried out by De Beers.
 In 2009, Lucara acquired an initial 70% interest in Boteti, the owner of a 100% interest of the AK6 Project.
 In 2010, the Company increased its ownership in Boteti to 100% thereby becoming the sole owner of the AK6 Project.
-A feasibility study was finalized in early 2010, which lead directly to a construction decision.
+A feasibility study was finalized in 2010, which lead directly to a construction decision.
 Ground breaking for the project early works occurred in September 2010, with official project approval occurring in November 2010 and construction being completed in Q1 2012.
 Commissioning and ramp up to full operational capacity was completed in Q3 2012.
+In early 2014 construction started on an upgrade to the process plant to increase the efficiency of the comminution circuit and to incorporate a circuit to recover all diamonds greater than 8mm in size through XRT (X-ray transmission) technology.

-4.2.1.1.4.
-Geological Setting
+4.2.1.1.3 Geological Settings, Mineralization and Deposit Types